nellmariec/technical-blog/content/blog/2021/2021-08-03-using-supplemental-utl_file_dir-in-EBS-Release-12-with-19c-database/index.md

 *utl_file_dir* parameter.
 Oracle introduced new views *apps.v$parameter* and *apps.v$parameter2*, which provide and store this new supplemental *utl_file_dir* feature.

-In this blog, we will review how to use this new supplemental *utl_file_dir* feature in EBS R12 with a 19c database.

 Before database release 12c and earlier, initialization parameter *utl_file_parameter* was used to deal with PL/Sql related File I/O. To add a new path to have PL/Sql enabled File I/O, it was essential to add the OS path in the *utl_file_dir* parameter list and bounce the database.